 The hardware (survey equipment) and software our experts use enables them to measure or determine angles, distances, heights, areas and volumes at ranges from millimeters to 100s of kilometers.
-Our experts also have a high level of competence in reading and understanding maps, plans, height datums and data with an appreciation of scales and map projections.
+Our experts also have a high level of competence in reading and understanding maps, plans, height datums and data with an appreciation of scales and map projections and presenting their results.

 The experts understand the effectiveness and limitations of measuring equipment.
-They are trained in selecting the right equipment for the environment and then employing the correct techniques to deliver the required accuracy, repeatability and consistency.
+They are trained in selecting the right equipment for the environment and then employing the appropriate techniques to present the results with the accuracy, repeatability and consistency required.